VHS Revival pinpoints the reasons behind Joe Armstrong’s rise to Cannon immortality.

 Robbed of his memory and targeted by his peers, Joe may have been forgiven for feeling a little marginalised, but our unassuming hero is seemingly immune to the deep personal turmoil synonymous with retrograde amnesia, and is quite happy to float in the wind when not killing folks, masking the pain of isolation beneath his icy glare.
 That is until Joe is contacted by long-lost Japanese surrogate Shinyuki, a man who just happens to be employed by the enemy and lives but a stone’s throw away.

-Luckily for Joe, it isn’t long before Shinyuki seeks out his former protege, and after a brief burst of exposition conveniently fills in Joe’s blanks, Joe simply smiles and gets on with his life, unperturbed by his master’s quite astonishing revelation as he gears up for his latest killing spree, exuding the kind of flip serenity that would give Hannibal Lecter nightmares.
+Luckily for Joe, it isn’t long before Shinyuki seeks out his former protege, and after a brief burst of blank-filling exposition, Joe simply smiles and gets on with his life, unperturbed by his master’s quite astonishing revelation as he gears up for his latest killing spree with the kind of flip serenity that would give Hannibal Lecter nightmares.

 3. He has the eye of the lampshade.